Alluxio/alluxio/docs/en/Unified-and-Transparent-Namespace.md

 ![transparent]({{site.data.img.screenshot_transparent}})

 When a user creates objects in the Alluxio namespace, they can choose whether these objects should be persisted in the underlying storage system.
-For objects that are persisted, Alluxio preserve the object paths, relative to the underlying storage system directory in which Alluxio objects are stored.
+For objects that are persisted, Alluxio preserves the object paths, relative to the underlying storage system directory in which Alluxio objects are stored.
 For instance, if a user creates a top-level directory `Users` with subdirectories `Alice` and `Bob`, the directory structure and naming is preserved in the underlying storage system (e.g.